MSFT-Innovation-Hub-India/MTC-Student-Developer-Programme-Quantum-Computing/README.md

 ## Code Snippet
 ### [Source Code obtained from Microsoft Quantum Development Kit Samples](https://github.com/microsoft/Quantum/blob/main/samples/azure-quantum/variational-quantum-eigensolver/VQE-qiskit-hydrogen-session.ipynb)
+Code snippet explained for the H2 molecule.
+To view implementation of VQEs for HF and LiH refer to the Molecules folder.

 ### Using Qiskit
 #Importing PySCFDrivers to obtain the Hamiltonian for the molecule of choice